Joyce Valenza

 Awards & Recognitions

-Joyce Valenza is a Milken Educator, a Google Certified Teacher, and a Library of Congress American Memory Fellow.
-She was selected as one of Technology and Learning’s 100@30 and was awarded an AASL/Highsmith research grant.
-Her Twitter chat, #tlchat, her blog, and the online communities of practice have been honored with Edublogs Awards.
-She received an Edublogs Award for Lifetime Achievement and was named by The Teach 100 as a Top Educator Influencer on Twitter in 2016.
+In 2017, AASL named her a Social Media Superstar: Leadership Luminary.
+Valenza received an Edublogs Award for Lifetime Achievement and was named by The Teach 100 as a Top Educator Influencer on Twitter.
 Her Virtual Library won IASL’s School Library Web Page of the Year Award.
-She has won the Pennsylvania School Library Association’s Outstanding Program and Outstanding Contributor Awards.
+She has also won the Pennsylvania School Library Association’s Outstanding Program and Outstanding Contributor Awards.
+She wrote the Neverending Search Blog for School Library Journal from 2007—2022 and authored the techlife@school Column, for the Philadelphia Inquirer from 1996—2007.

 Additional Resources